 I could write a love letter to my trusty Keurig coffee maker.
 In fact, my first Keurig served me nearly 10 years before I upgraded.
 It's still in perfect working condition, but today's Keurig innovations are just too good to resist.
-So, I'm here to help you find the best Keurig machine for your needs.
+So, I'm here to help you find the best Keurig machine for your needs, for when you're after coffee by the cup.

 There's no denying the convenience of a single-cup coffee maker, and Keurig is a bonafide leader among the best single-serve coffee makers out there.
 They've made it beyond simple to indulge in a quick caffeine fix: coffee for one, coffee for people who want to try a variety of coffees at one, coffee on demand, minimal fuss and clean-up, no measuring, the perfect portion, and fast brewing.
 There's a Keurig machine for everybody.

-Whether you're a casual coffee drinker looking to only brew what you need or this Keurig will become your lifeline, I think you'll like what you see among the best Keurig coffee makers: from coffee customizations to machines that take up barely space at all to special combo machines with all the bells and whistles.
+Whether you're a casual coffee drinker looking to only brew what you need or this Keurig will become your lifeline, I think you'll like what you see among the best Keurig coffee makers: from coffee customizations to machines that take up barely space at all to special combo machines with everything including iced-coffee capabilities.

 In our comparison, we've taken into account and reviewed the machines based on functions, special features, ease of use, maintenance, value, and more so you can buy with confidence when choosing among the best coffee makers.
 Keep reading for our five top options.